ChenPan311/ChenPan311/README.md

 </a>

-My name is Chen Panker and I"m a Software Engineer who is passionate about building tech, teaching and learning new technologies.
+My name is Chen Panker and I"m a Software developer who is passionate about building tech and learning new technologies.

 ### 🛠 &nbsp;Tech Stack